iceroad/baresoil-client/README.md

 This is the reference Javascript Baresoil client library for node and the browser.
 It establishes a secure, two-way connection to a Baresoil server and has two main uses: to allow you to execute server-side handler functions, and to listen for server-sent events.
 Due to this simple feature set, the client is self-contained in a single file.

-Include this library in your frontend project to access the Baresoil Development Environment locally, and Baresoil Cloud over the Internet.

 ### Installation

+Include `BaresoilClient.min.js` in your frontend project, or install from `npm`.

   * npm: `npm install baresoil-client`
-  * bower: `bower install baresoil-client`

-If your system supports compiling binary modules, you can install the optional `bufferutil` package for better performance.
+In `node.js`, if your system supports compiling C++ modules, you can install the optional `bufferutil` package for better performance.

 ### Requirements